 Khalif and Gardner appear more show horse than thoroughbred, however.
 Remember the controversy over the Frank Rizzo statue?
 There was Khalif, placing a hood on the statue and upbraiding an African-American police officer: “Where the hell were you at when he was terrorizing your community?…You’re disrespecting your community.
 You disrespect yourself.
 Tear this motherfucker down!”

 But wait.
-You need to see it to feel it: (Courtesy of Billy Penn.)
+You need to see it to feel it: click the link courtesy of Billy Penn.

 Now you tell me: Shouldn’t we be celebrating young African-Americans who seek to serve their community and all of us?
 Is this what passes for civil civic discourse in the American birthplace of Democracy?